 It all started back when I used to work at a grocery store.

-The merchandise receiver was going on a month long vacation and I was going to cover for him while he was gone.
+The merchandise receiver was going on a month-long vacation and I was going to cover him while he was gone.

 On my daily routine, I would receive products and merchandise from dozens of companies.

 They all left a paper invoice for me to sign as proof that the merchandise was received by the store.

 It always surprised me that these companies would list their phone number, FAX NUMBER, maybe an email address (they were always @gmail or @yahoo.com addresses) but NO website.

 “Hmmm this company just dropped off $5,000 worth of merchandise to this ONE store and yet they don’t have a website.

 That’s when the light bulb went on in my head.

 “Wait a minute….Maybe I can build and sell them a website”